devidhungana/HW-7/README.md

 # HW-7
-Creating the web applications using Razor view and MVC.
+Creating the web applications using Razor Pages EF and MVC EF.

 # What is the difference between database first and code first approaches?